dowusubekoe-dev/networking-fundamentals-aws-vpc/README.md

 ## Step-by-Step Guide

 ### Explanation
 - VPC: A Virtual Private Cloud to host your resources.
 - Internet Gateway: Allows internet access to your VPC.
 - Public Subnet: A subnet within the VPC for hosting public resources.
 - Route Table: Defines routing rules for the subnet.
-    - Network ACL (NACL): Adds an additional layer of security to control inbound and outbound traffic at the subnet level.
+- Network ACL (NACL): Adds an additional layer of security to control inbound and outbound traffic atthe subnet level.
 - Security Group: Defines firewall rules for the EC2 instance.
 - EC2 Instance: A virtual server to run applications.

 Now, let's dive into the step-by-step guide to building the AWS infrastructure using Terraform.